ghgemmer/yotagrabber/output/Readme.txt

 These files are named  <model>_<year>_Sold.csv with the associated raw parquet in <model>_<year>_Sold_raw.parquet Also note that currently if a temp VIN is turned into a real VIN, and thus the temp VIN disappears, the temp VIN is treated as Sold, because it disappeared from current inventory, and is placed in the associated Sold file.
-This currently allows temp VINs to still be seen and you know when it was turned into a real VIN by the infoDateTime field (not necessarily what the real VIN is).
+This currently allows temp VINs to still be seen and you to know when it was turned into a real VIN by the infoDateTime field (not necessarily what the real VIN is).
 Older model year sold files will be archived at some point, when it appears there is no longer any inventory of that year left.

 Change History events are in the  <model>_ChangeHistory.csv and .parquet files.
-They contains all changes between runs of the inventory collection, which are any added VINs, modified contents of existing VINs, or removed VINs.
+They contains all changes between runs of the inventory collection, which are any added (new or reappeared) VINs, modified contents of existing VINs, or removed VINs.
 This allows a user to see the changes that occurred from run to run.
+Only the last 14 days of changes are kept.
+A typical use of this file is to watch for changes to the column values of a specific VIN  (filter by VIN and find the specific
+VIN).
+A user would typically note the last time they viewed that VIN info in this file and then be sure to view the file at least every 14 days to see all changes to the column values for that VIN after the last time it was viewed.

-Additional columns in these files, which are described later on below, are as follows:
+Additional columns in these Change History files, which are described later on below, are as follows:
 RowChangeType,
 Event DateTime,
 List of Changes